Taoyuan International Airport (TPE) is the largest airport in Taiwan and main airport serving the capital city, Taipei.

 There are two free 24-hour Skytrains or “people movers” (North and South line) between terminals 1 and 2 of Taoyuan International Airport.

-The North Line is in the controlled area, so only passengers who have checked in can use it.
+The North Line is in the controlled area, so only arriving passengers can use it for transfer to a different terminal.
 It connects Concourse A (near gate A7) of T1 to Concourse D (near gate D5) of T2.

-The South Line can be accessed from both non-controlled (public) areas and controlled (after check-in) areas of the airport.
+The South Line can be accessed from both non-controlled (public) areas and controlled (arrival) areas of the airport.
 It’s the same train, but with divider in the middle to separate the public from checked-in passengers.

 For the non-controlled areas, access it from the 3F Departures Hall of T2 (around gates 22 to 26) or from the hallway between Arrivals and Departures on the south side of 1F of T1.